dunkmann00/Drive-Backup/README.md

 The first time Drive Backup is ran (or whenever there is no valid user signed in), a browser window will open asking you to sign in to Google and to give Drive Backup permission to download files from Google Drive.

+> [!IMPORTANT]
+> When Drive Backup requests your permission to access your Google Drive Files, you will see a warning screen informing you "**Google hasn’t verified this app**".
+This doesn't mean the app is actually dangerous, just that it is not verified.
+This is currently unavoidable unfortunately.
+For more info on why this is happening see the [App Verification](#app-verification) section below.

 Below are some common examples to show how Drive Backup works.
 To see more info about all of the options and commands run `dbackup -h` or `dbackup [command] -h`